YiSun88/YiSun88/README.md

 -->
 - 🌎 Connect with me on LinkedIn: [linkedin.com/in/yi-sun-swe](https://www.linkedin.com/in/yi-sun-swe/)
 - 📩 How to email me: [timyisun@gmail.com](mailto:timyisun@gmail.com).
-- 🎮 Fun fact: I love playing CRPGs and definetly going to try Baldur's Gate 3 when I get the time.
+- 🎮 Fun fact: I love playing games especially the CRPGs.

 ### Languages and Tools:
 <div >